microsoft/MSLab/Scenarios/BitLocker with JEA/readme.md

 ````

+Note: there is some error complaining about "A parameter cannot be found that matches parameter name 'First'."
+(I need to investigate what it requires to run, but all seems to be OK)

 And now let's ask Jane to check if all is ok on PC's Bitlocker1 and Bitlocker2

 ````PowerShell
 Invoke-Command -ComputerName "Bitlocker1","Bitlocker2" -Credential JaneDoe -ConfigurationName JEA-Bitlocker -ScriptBlock {